MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 - **Snap Zone Generator**

     For any snappable object you can generate a snap zone that can snap this object and can be used as a `Zone to snap into`.
 To do so, navigate to the `Snappable Property` in Unity's Inspector.
 You will see two buttons.
 Clicking on the button `Create Snap Zone for this object`, you will create a snap zone that only accepts this exact object.
-Clicking on `Create Snap Zone for objects with the same groups` will instead create a snap zone that accepts every object that shares at least a group with the current object.
+Clicking on `Create Snap Zone for objects in the same groups` will instead create a snap zone that accepts every object that shares at least a group with the current object.
 Note that the current object will still determine the shape of the snap zone's ghost object.

     ![Snap Zone Generator](images/snapzonegenerator.png)